Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 As a business owner, you know the importance of protecting your team, your assets, and your inventory.
 You also know the best way to do that is to set up a high-quality alarm system for your business that will suit your needs, but doing so is often easier said than done.

 With so many manufacturers on the market, it’s difficult to parse out exactly what equipment you’ll need from which provider.
 Do you need cameras?
-Do you need professional monitoring?
-What about real-time alerts?
-Do you need high tech solutions like AI-facial recognition, or will standard equipment do the trick?
+Do you need advanced features like package detection and custom motion zones, or will standard equipment handle the job?

-Never fear, we’ve spent hours and hours researching alarm systems for commercial applications to help you get through the sales-y jargon and down to brass tacks.
+Here's the thing – we've spent countless hours testing and researching commercial security systems.
+That’s why we can help you cut through the marketing noise to understand what actually matters.
 We’re going to talk functionality, not fluff, and help you understand if Ring is right for protecting your business.

 Why Ring Alarm for Business?

-As you might already know, Ring Alarm practically started the video doorbell craze, and from there they’ve grown into the most popular DIY security company on the planet.
+As you might already know, Ring Alarm practically started the video doorbell craze.
+From there they've grown into one of the most widely-adopted DIY security brands.
+Now, they're owned by Amazon, which means they've got serious resources behind their innovation efforts.
 They offer plenty of options for folks looking to protect personal and commercial property, and they’re always innovating in that regard.

 But we digress.
 We’re talking about alarm systems for physical spaces.
 With that in mind…